gaurav-0912/RAG-using-LlamaIndex/README.md

 6. Experiment with RAG by modifying the provided examples or using your own documents in the `data` folder.
 Feel free to get creative and have fun with it! 🎊

-## Conclusion 🎓

-Congratulations!
-You are now equipped with the necessary information and tools to learn, apply, and have fun with Retrieval Augmented Generation (RAG).
-We hope this project sparks your curiosity and encourages you to explore the exciting world of RAG using the provided Jupyter Notebooks.
-Happy generating! 🤖💡

-If you have any questions or need further assistance, please don't hesitate to reach out.
-Enjoy your RAG journey! 😊